f-ras-42Course/ft_printf/README.md

 # ft_printf

-A custom implementation of the standard C library function `printf`, developed during my journey at **42 School**.
+A custom implementation of the standard C library function `printf`, developed during my journey at 42.
 This project was an exciting deep dive into variadic functions, formatted output, and low-level handling of variable arguments.
 It challenged me to explore the depths of C programming and refine my problem-solving skills.

 ## Table of Contents